HaxeFoundation/nekovm.org/www/pages/faq.md

 ## How is Neko different from Lua?

-A complete [lua](comparison) is available.
+A complete [comparison](lua) is available.
 Neko has better OO support and a more easy-to-use C FFI.
 Neko is faster for data structures manipulation but slower for floating-point arithmetics.

 ## How is Neko different from Parrot?